 Note: The more efficient your return processes are, the more satisfied your customers will be.

 Now that you have a better idea of the supply chain management process as a whole, let’s dive a little deeper into how Workday Supply Chain takes this one step further.

 Workday combines supply chain, analytics, planning, financials, and human resources (HR) transactions in a single cloud-based system that you can access from desktop or mobile.

 Workday Supply Chain Management focuses its efforts on making SCM operations for healthcare providers more efficient and effective by giving them a single system that offers more visibility for users, provides a more cohesive view of talent management, and is easily adaptable to changes in the industry.

 Thanks to this structure, healthcare organizations have all the pieces they need for comprehensive supply chain management.
-Even better, Workday SCM also allows users to collaborate on planning and sourcing, standardize processes, and build more effective teams.
+Workday SCM allows users to collaborate on planning and sourcing, standardize processes, and build more effective teams.
 Workday SCM can also be integrated with other Workday applications like Workday Human Capital Management and Workday Financial Management.

-With a system that keeps all supply chain information in one place, managers are able to make better decisions, tackle complex cost-reducing strategies, and increase supply chain efficiency, leading to higher quality products and less wasted money in the long run.
+With a system that keeps all supply chain information in one place, managers can make better decisions, tackle complex cost-reducing strategies, and increase supply chain efficiency, leading to higher quality products and less wasted money in the long run.

 Read on to learn a bit more about what Workday SCM is, some key benefits of the software, and how Workday Supply Chain Management for healthcare can benefit your organization.

 Key Features of Workday SCM

 What makes Workday SCM an ideal tool for healthcare?
 It was built specifically for the industry.
 As a result, Workday SCM helps organizations build better relationships with suppliers, control spending, mitigate risk, and improve procurement.